FAANG/dcc-documentation/docs/api/domain_actions.md

 **private_submission** can be set to <em>true</em> or <em>false</em> to indicate whether the domain is used for a private submission.
 Specify the name and description for your new domain in the **domain_name** and **domain_description** fields, respectively.

-The cURL command for the above request would look like this -
+The cURL command for the above request is as follows.

 ```
 curl -X POST 'https://api.faang.org/validation_submission_api/domain_actions/submit_domain' \